 - Publish and distribute

-With this pattern of writing technical documentation, you won't end up wrong.
-To learn more about how to write technical documentation, check out the mentioned link.
+With this pattern of writing technical documentation, you won’t end up wrong.
+To learn more about writing technical documentation, check out the link mentioned.

 What Should You Consider When Writing Technical Documentation